chastep/standup-steve/docs/skills.md

 - There is no confirmation, so be sure!
 - User standups that have already been recorded will not be deleted
 - You can say "delete" instead of "remove"

+## Toggle the Channel Alert Functionality

+The bot is defaulted to send reminders out for the standup with an `@here` announcement.
+This can be toggled on/off by saying:

+`@Standup Steve toggle alert`

 ## Interacting with the bot